 Earlier this year, we learned that niche publishers saw a 79% increase in subscriptions due to the COVID-19 pandemic, and from the looks of it, people will be continuing to consume content more from home for the foreseeable future.

 It is the outcome of a perfect storm.
-Amazon taught consumers to use credit cards, and along with Netflix, convinced them that paying for premium content was a good idea.
+Amazon taught consumers to use credit cards, Apple got people to buy digital movies and movies, and along with Netflix convinced them that paying for premium content was a good idea.
 Then the election cycle and our current president made it clear that there was news … and there was fake news.
 This has been extrapolated to high-quality content that is accurate and reliable, while other forms of content can be downright dangerous.

-Over the past few months we’ve launched three new premium membership website programs bringing our total to 70 under management.
-Moving into 2019, we are 100% focused on helping legacy publishers launch premium membership programs that leverage their brand, their content and their customer relationships.
+Moving into 2021, we are 100% focused on helping legacy publishers launch premium membership programs that leverage their brand, their content and their customer relationships.

-Here’s a quick look at three clubs we’ve just launched:
+Here’s a quick look at a few of the membership programs that we’ve launched:

 Recipe Lion Cooking Club leverages one of the country’s best known online cooking brands with premium instructional content that is well prepared and inspirational.
 Subscribers to the Recipe Lion Cooking Club get the chance to learn from an internationally trained chef, Addie Gundry.
 Upon logging in, subscribers get dozens of step-by-step cooking classes led by Chef Addie.
 Professionally tested recipes are available to print for each cooking class, as are special collections around popular topics, tips, and tricks, taught by Chef Addie.